mightysabean/cv-templating/README.md

 There are examples of each type in the `example` directory, [excvhtml.jinja](excvhtml.jinja) in the `html` folder and [excvlatex.jinja](excvlatex.jinja) the `latex` folder.

-See the tutorial based on these examples showing how to proceed.
-You can use the structure of files and directories as a seed for your strucuture, modifying the templates provided if it is necessary.
+See the [tutorial](tutorial.html) based on these examples showing how to proceed.
+You can use the structure of files and directories as a seed for your strucuture, modifying the templates provided as necessary.

 ## License